collapsed-stacks/startups/questions/7261/what-s-the-best-extension-for-a-startup-website.md

 - posted by: [Helping Hands](https://stackexchange.com/users/5276537/helping-hands) on 2015-09-04
 - score: 1

-<p>It is depends on your business, goal and target.
+It is depends on your business, goal and target.
 If you are making website for business and want to target local audience first then choose local extension.
-And for globally you can choose .com which is best.</p>
+And for globally you can choose .com which is best.

-<p>Extension it very important so choose it carefully.
-Because in future, for marketing and search engine optimization that extension matters.</p>
+Extension it very important so choose it carefully.
+Because in future, for marketing and search engine optimization that extension matters.

 ## Answer 7264